PowerBI.tips

 #"Grouped Rows"

-Note: I have highlighted Mike in red because this is custom to my computer, thus, when you’re using this code you will want to change the file location for your computer.
+Note: I have highlighted Mike in the file path because this is custom to my computer, thus, when you’re using this code you will want to change the file location for your computer.
 For this example I extracted the Employee ID.csv file to my desktop.
-For more help on using the advanced editor reference this tutorial on how to open the advance editor and change the code, located here
+For more help on using the advanced editor reference this tutorial on how to open the advance editor and change the code, located here.

 Next name the query Employee IDs, then Close & Apply on the Home ribbon to load the data.